apache/spark/CONTRIBUTING.rst

 Note that committers will use **Squash and Merge** instead of **Rebase and Merge** when merging PRs and your commit will be squashed to single commit.

+You need to have review of at least one committer (if you are committer yourself, it has to be another committer).
+Ideally you should have 2 or more committers reviewing the code that touches the core of Airflow.

 Pull Request Guidelines
 =======================